netplus/netplus/README.md

     2) Use as the network component of a message queue, gameserver or any other network based application. please note that netplus is not a gameserver framework, But you can implement one with netplus
     3) Implement protocol driver of Middleware, such as kinds of database, message queue server, etc
-    4) Implement http/https, websocket based application with well defined modules
+    4) Implement http/https, websocket based application
     5) Implement RPC server

 # Target Arch & Platform